- Euro-style inside and out

 With its well-tuned engine and suspension, the 2018 Buick Regal is reasonably quick and confident on the road.

-With its 2.0-liter turbo-4, the 2018 Buick Regal Sportback offers spritely acceleration, and the Regal GS promises to be even faster.
-The Sportback isn't sporty, but it does deliver competent handling as well, and those two factors are enough for the Regal to earn a 7 for performance in our book.
+With its 2.0-liter turbo-4, the 2018 Buick Regal offers sprightly acceleration.
+The Sportback isn't sporty and the TourX isn't exactly an off-roader but they do deliver competent handling, and those two factors are enough for the Regal to earn a 7 for performance in our book.
 (Read more about how we rate cars.)

 The available all-wheel-drive system is advanced.
 It runs with a front bias most of the time, but can send about half of its power to the rear wheels when needed and it has a twin-clutch on the rear axle that can apportion power between the rear wheels.
 It acts as torque vectoring, but is meant more for traction than performance.